Nervosys/Botnix/pkgs/applications/networking/cluster/k3s/README.md

 (Note: the above graph will render if you view this markdown on GitHub, or when using [mermaid](https://mermaid.js.org/))

-In this scenario even though k3s 1.24 is still technically supported when the NixOS 23.05 release is cut, since it goes EOL before the NixOS 23.11 release is made, we would not want to include it.
-Similarly, k3s 1.25 would go EOL before NixOS 23.11.
+In this scenario even though k3s 1.24 is still technically supported when the Botnix 23.05 release is cut, since it goes EOL before the Botnix 23.11 release is made, we would not want to include it.
+Similarly, k3s 1.25 would go EOL before Botnix 23.11.

 As such, we should only include k3s 1.26 in the 23.05 release.

-We can then make a similar argument when NixOS 23.11 comes around to not include k3s 1.26 or 1.27.
-However, that means someone upgrading from the NixOS 22.05 release to the NixOS 23.11 would not have a supported upgrade path.
+We can then make a similar argument when Botnix 23.11 comes around to not include k3s 1.26 or 1.27.
+However, that means someone upgrading from the Botnix 22.05 release to the Botnix 23.11 would not have a supported upgrade path.

-In order to resolve this issue, we propose backporting not just new patch releases to older NixOS releases, but also new k3s versions, up to one version before the first version that is included in the next NixOS release.
+In order to resolve this issue, we propose backporting not just new patch releases to older Botnix releases, but also new k3s versions, up to one version before the first version that is included in the next Botnix release.

-In the above example, where NixOS 23.05 included k3s 1.26, and 23.11 included k3s 1.28, that means we would backport 1.27 to the NixOS 23.05 release, and backport all patches for 1.26 and 1.27.
+In the above example, where Botnix 23.05 included k3s 1.26, and 23.11 included k3s 1.28, that means we would backport 1.27 to the Botnix 23.05 release, and backport all patches for 1.26 and 1.27.
-This would allow someone to upgrade between those NixOS releases in a supported configuration.
+This would allow someone to upgrade between those Botnix releases in a supported configuration.